coders-school/stl/module2/04_algorithms_modifying.en.md

                   UnaryPredicate pred );
 ```

-* Basic version `std::copy`, copies the given range to another range.
+* Basic version of `std::copy`, copies the given range to another range.
 For example, it copies items from a vector to a list.
-* `std::copy_if` copies only those elements that meet the predicate we have given.
+* `std::copy_if` copies only these elements that meet the predicate we have given.
 For example `::is_upper`, `::is::digit`.

 ___